-The Policy, Incentives and Operations program oversees grants management, budget process, and general operations to improve overall efficiency and cross-departmental communications.
-This program manages the County's economic development incentives program and ensures that appropriate policies, systems, and protocols are in place and adhered to.
+The Policy, Incentives, and Operations program oversees grants management, budget process, and general operations to improve overall efficiency and cross-departmental communications.
+This program manages the County's economic development incentives program and ensures that appropriate policies, systems, and protocols are in place.
 Additionally, it evaluates new incentive tools that could be leveraged to achieve the Resilient Economy goals in the County's Strategic Plan.
-The program is also responsible for providing data and economic intelligence to support the business attraction, expansion, and retention efforts of the Department of Economic Development & Tourism.
+The program is also responsible for providing data and economic intelligence to support the business attraction, expansion, and retention efforts of the DEDT.

-Key Measures FY21 Actuals FY22 Actuals FY25 Proposed Active grants management projects providing performance reporting on time - - 25 22 25
+Key Measures FY21 Actuals FY22 Actuals Active grants management projects providing performance reporting on time - - 25 22 25